 Dental Health check up

 A dental checkup is also require for every dog breed because it stays healthy for your dog.
 Give special food to stay healthy life your dog and regularly needs to focus on dental cleaning.
 You should clean the Bully Kutta’s teeth using a doggie paste or a paste made of baking soda and water a couple of times a week.

 Love and affection are useful for every dog care.
 Bully Kutta puppy will be a member of your family, So Give lots of love and affection for your Puppies.
 Most importantly, spend time with your dog because that your dog needs love and warmth.

 Feed Healthy food

 Give high quality dog food and snacks specifically for bully Kuttas and similarly sized dogs because healthy and dry dog food is required for dog health care.
-Top quality dry dog food provides a balanced diet for full grown bully Kutta.
+Top quality dry dog food provides a balanced diet for full-grown bully Kutta.

-Training is an important in every dog’s life.
+Training is important in every dog’s life.
 This breed is pretty effortless to train.
 The Bully Kutta is eager, amazing working breed, and very intelligent.
 In this day there are many ways to train your dog.
 Like Crate training, Socialization etc. The general belief is that puppies are easier to train because they have a clean slate to work with.
 Training a dog breed can be a bit difficult.
 But it is very important to train any dog So today we will tell you different ways of training from which you can easily train your cute bully kutta puppy.